Save Energy and Money with these proven tips:

 - Use LED signs and outdoor lighting.
 Install timers, photo cells or motion sensors.

-Meeker Cooperative has rebates for lighting projects, whether for retrofit projects or new construction.
+Meeker Cooperative has rebates for lighting projects, whether for retrofit projects only.

-These are on a first-come, first-served basis, so call the Co-op at 320-693-3231 and ask to speak with an Energy Management Representative.
+Rebate funds are available are on a first-come, first-served basis, so call the Co-op at 320-693-3231 and ask to speak with an Energy Services Representative.

 - Use programmable thermostats that will automatically adjust temps when the building is unoccupied.